-This type of question puts the person who is being questioned in a disadvantageous position, since the assumption in the question could reflect badly on them or make them feel forced them to pick an answer which they would not pick otherwise.
+This type of fallacious question puts the person who is being questioned in a disadvantageous and defensive position, since the assumption in the question could reflect badly on them or pressure them to answer in a way that they wouldn’t otherwise.

-“Have you stopped beating your wife?”
+“Have you stopped mistreating your pet?”

 In this case, the loaded question pushes the respondent to give a yes/no answer.
 However, regardless of which of these options the respondent chooses, they will appear to agree with the question’s underlying presupposition:

-- If the respondent says “yes”, then he appears to confirm that he has beaten his wife in the past, but has since stopped.
+- If the respondent says “yes”, then they appear to confirm that they have mistreated their pet in the past, but have since stopped.

 Examples of loaded questions

-“Do you actually support that lazy president of ours?”
+“Do you actually support this terrible politician?”

 “Do you think that we should convict this criminal?”